 Broncos Turning Point

-The Broncos converted earlier in the drive, the Broncos had successfully converted on fourth-and-one and fourth-and-seven, showcasing their determination and resolve.
-But on the crucial 20th play, with the ball positioned at the Kansas City eight-yard-line, they were stuffed on fourth-and-two.
+Earlier in the drive, the Broncos had successfully converted on fourth-and-one and fourth-and-seven, showcasing their determination and resolve.
+But on the crucial 20th play, with the ball positioned at the Kansas City eight-yard-line, they fell short on fourth-and-two.

 Chiefs Salt Away The Game

-Power Pay Per Head partners is looking ahead to the next couple of weeks for the Chiefs to gauge where they stand in the AFC pecking order truly.
+Power Pay Per Head partners is looking ahead to the next couple of weeks for the Chiefs to gauge where they stand in the AFC pecking order.

 They face the Raiders next week in Kansas City, and while that seems like an obvious Chiefs win, Las Vegas did win at Arrowhead just last season.
 Then it’s a quick Thursday turnaround and a trip to Los Angeles to take on the Chargers.

 L.A. is one game behind the Chiefs, but a win on December 16 would give the Chargers the tiebreaker advantage.
 Then after that, Kansas City is back home to face the Steelers.

 The Broncos are now 6-6, but with a game against the Lions next week, they can easily keep themselves in the middle of the playoff race.
-Then it’s home against a good Bengals team, trips to Las Vegas and L.A. to play the Chargers, then back home to finish the season with the Chiefs.
+Then it’s home against a good Bengals team, trips to Las Vegas and L.A. to play the Chargers, and then back home to finish the season with the Chiefs.